majrblais/RoadDetection/Data_creation/Readme.md

 # Data Creation
 This folder is used to fetch and create our datasets.
+The datasets are not included in this repo due to their size, contact emb9357@umoncton.ca to access them.

 First we need to fetch our data using ArcGis then modify that data to be used for deep learning.

 ## ArcGis Data Fetching
 This guide outlines the steps to prepare training data for deep learning in ArcGIS Pro using a specific workflow.
 We will transform a line shapefile into a raster, resample it, and export the training data using a combination of hillshade and the rasterized lines.